News

 Level 4 Home Care Package

 Level 4 home care packages are designed for older people with high-level care needs.
-Elderly Australians with complex health conditions, mobility limitations and other issues who are assigned a Level 4 package will benefit from additional time with a carer as well as more intensive care services.
+Elderly Australians with complex health conditions, mobility limitations and other issues can be assigned a Level 4 package to cover more intensive care services.

 In addition to the possible circumstances described for Level 3, examples of Level 4 care could include assistance with bathing, dressing and getting in and out of bed.